edespino/cloudberry-site/docs/sql-stmts/alter-type.md

 Adds a new value to an enum type.
 The new value's place in the enum's ordering can be specified as being `BEFORE` or `AFTER` one of the existing values.
 Otherwise, the new item is added at the end of the list of values.

-If `IF NOT EXISTS` is specified, it is not an error if the type already contains the new value; Cloudberry Database issues a notice but takes no other action.
+If `IF NOT EXISTS` is specified, it is not an error if the type already contains the new value; Apache Cloudberry issues a notice but takes no other action.
 Otherwise, an error will occur if the new value is already present.

 **`RENAME VALUE`**